Hatay, Turkey: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Be sure to pick the right kind.
-The vast majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. Be sure to choose the right type.
+The majority of adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 Luggage scale to avoid fees